trunk-io/docs/check/configuration/supported/rustfmt.md

 # rustfmt

-rustfmt is a formatter for rust.
+rustfmt is a formatter for Rust.

 You can enable the rustfmt plugin with